omiossec/MPN-Helper/README.md

-# MPN-Helper
+# MPN-Helper PowerShell Module

-PS Module to help to check current MPN link
+The goals of this module is to help to add Microsoft Partner ID to any connected Azure Tenant